cslab-ntua/SpMV-Research/benchmark_code/CPU/ARM/spmv_code_sell-C-s/readme.txt

 	before running "make" (for ARM only, x86_64 no problem as it seems)
 		1) place "-D__FUJITSU" flag to "CMAKE_C_FLAGS" and "CMAKE_CXX_FLAGS"
 		2) place "-noansi" in comments
+		3) add CBLAS header directory (find it manually on your arm compiler installation)

 	during "make", fix following problems (for ARM only, x86_64 no problem as it seems)
 		1) remove "include immintrin.h" (for x86 platforms only) from "src/bench.c" (if __FUJITSU correctly set in previous step, no need to do it)